-Please complete and return to Mr A Davis, Principal, or Mrs M Savage Clerk to the Governing Board who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher, or the Governance Professional to the Governing Board who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode:

-Day time telephone number:

-Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.